-- First and second year students via - o ATSU-KCOM app (under Student Success) PREFERRED - KCOM Excused Absence Request Form - Covid-19 Report Form (Years 1-4 & Biomed Students: Report Covid-19 exposure, testing and status here.
-Dr. Trish Sexton and Dr. Wilson will be notified.)
+First and second year students via:

+- ATSU-GO/KCOM app (see attendance icon upper right corner) - KCOM Excused Absence Request Form - Covid-19 Report Form (Years 1-4 & Biomed Students: Report Covid-19 exposure, testing, and status here.)

-For more information on absences for Year 1 and 2 students, click here or email: kcomabsences@atsu.edu.
+For more information on Year 1 and 2 student absences, click here or email: kcomabsences@atsu.edu.

-Third and fourth year students - Students are required to make appropriate and timely notification if they will be absent.
+Third and fourth year students:

+• Are required to make appropriate and timely notification if they will be absent.

-- Students must submit the Third & Fourth Year Absence Request Form to the RAD/DSME. - Students must notify their clinical preceptor(s), DSME and Rotation Site Coordinator in writing immediately if they will be away for any reason (anticipated or unexpected). - Cumulative Absence for years 3 & 4 - The College expects the student will be absent no more than 2 days for any 2-week period - Absences beyond the 2 days will be evaluated with potential make-up time scheduled as appropriate. - Students do not have to use a personal day for board exams.
-A personal day is only required if an extra travel day planned.
+- Must submit the Third & Fourth Year Absence Request Form to the RAD/DSME. - Must immediately notify their clinical preceptor(s), DSME, and Rotation Site Coordinator in writing if they will be away for any reason (anticipated or unexpected).

+Cumulative Absence for Years 3 & 4

+- The College expects the student will be absent no more than 2 days for any 2-week period. - Absences beyond the 2 days will be evaluated with potential make-up time scheduled as appropriate. - Students do not have to use personal days for board exams or postgraduate interviews.
+A personal day is required only if an extra travel day is planned.
+Students are encouraged to schedule interviews for postgraduate programs during the flex/vacation week(s) or GME Prep Elective week(s) and to limit time off during clinical rotations.